thepeergroup/aspen/README.md

 [Full documentation in the Wiki](https://github.com/thepeergroup/aspen/wiki)

-### Why Aspen?
+### Why use Aspen?

+You need to turn notes and narratives into a network diagram or graph data.

-You need to compile semi-structured narratives into graph data, maybe connecting that data to other graph or tabular data.
+You may also want to connect that data to other data, maybe graph data, maybe tabular data.

 For what you want:

 - Spreadsheets are too rigid,
-- Machine learning / Natural Language Processing is too out of reach, and
+- Machine learning and Natural Language Processing (NLP) are out of reach, and
-- You're ok with command-line tools for now (we hope to offer a GUI soon)
+- You're ok using command-line tools for now (we hope to offer a GUI soon)

 ## Code of Conduct